We are all connected.

 That was a shock to me.
 It is a responsibility to be given that much insight into somebody’s private life (although I honestly believe I am only given appropriate information for the other person).
 It serves as proof a new client that I know what I am doing as an energy healer.
 Often when these type of exchanges happen, I give them part of the story, and they then tell me the rest.
 The whole purpose is one of healing, but it still feels odd to receive intuitive insights into somebody’s deeply intimate life details.

 My abilities as an empath are continuing to grow daily.
 Although, just in case you are concerned about meeting me or other empaths, this still isn’t anything I can do at will.
 I have no control over when this happens and for whom.
 I can’t decide to find out all the juicy details about whom I choose when I choose.
+I only receive the information that is in your highest good for your spiritual journey – nothing more.
 Bottom line, your privacy is still safe whether you are a close friend or complete stranger to me.
 This is almost certainly true about all the empaths in your life.
 They may not know the details about why you are feeling emotional; they will likely know when you are feeling emotional.

 My experience is that human connectivity is not limited by physical distance, not by town, not by state, not by continent.
 The more I share my experiences, the more I realize how many people around the world are experiencing this state of being for themselves.
 I know this is a new idea for many of you who are not empaths.
 I simply ask you to entertain the possibility that, in whole new ways you may never have thought possible …